 - Clear guide in simple German to new phrases and vocab in each unit (pdf).

 - No-nonsense explanations of the essential new B1 grammar patterns in each unit (pdf).

 - Extensive exercise worksheets with self-correct answers (pdfs) covering the new patterns.

 - Three language learner pro skills training vids where Dr P shares his key language learning advice.

 - On-boarding and wrap up vids from Dr P.

-- Community support in the members only Facebook group, with your language questions answered by our "Profi" German tutor Sabrina and a weekly "FB live" catch-up from Dr P.
+- Community support in the members only Facebook group, with your language questions answered by Dr P.

 - Unlimited email mentoring (learner skills) from Dr P.

 - Goal-setting and logging sheet (Google docs) for clarity and accountability.
 No place to hide!